-We’re in the midst of the holiday season, and many companies provide extra goodies to employees at this time of the year.
+We’re heading into the holiday season and many companies provide extra goodies to employees at this time of the year.
 Don’t forget that what seems like a gift may actually be considered compensation by the IRS.

 IRS Publication 15-B goes into great detail about the kinds of fringe benefits that are taxable and those which are not.
 If you provide any sort of cash or cash equivalent (such as a holiday bonus or gift card), it is always taxable.
 Holiday gifts other than cash that have a low fair market value can be excluded from tax as long as they’re de minimis – they have so little value that accounting for them would be unreasonable or administratively impractical.